 As we mentioned above, overeating can be an absolute nightmare when it comes to rest days.
 Cheat days can be just a little bit too tempting sometimes, especially when the cravings begin to kick in.
 We've all been there.
 Cheat days are good for us every now and then and help to remind us that we can still enjoy ourselves, but it's always a good idea to stay healthy where you can.

 The hard part, however, can be keeping it in moderation and sticking to the cheat day as just the one day.
 Sometimes it's a little too easy for a cheat day to snowball and become a cheat weekend, or even a cheat week, making all the progress that you've worked so hard for can be all for nothing.
 Just think before you eat, that's all.

 Boredom can be an absolute killer.
 The mind wanders, the stomach rumbles, and the body tires just from doing nothing at all.
 As we have discussed earlier, take some time out to do the things you've been missing out on!

 Try something new, take up a hobby, just don't sit and think about what you could be doing at the gym or trawling through the cupboards just to fill some time.
 Stay positive

 Much like the cheat days, the rest days themselves can sometimes get a little too appealing.
-The time off, the fun things to do, it can get a bit much for some of us.
+The time off, and the fun things to do can get a bit much for some of us.